Marvin510/ChicagoSpeedViolations/README.md

 # The making process of visualization# 1

-## There are more cameras in poorer areas than in rich areas.
+## There are more cameras in empoverish areas.
 Specifically if Hardship Index is above 70.

 While doing the data exploration assignment, I questioned the skewness of some cameras.

 For example, Camera ID 149 had by far the most violations.
 I found it interesting and thought it deserved a deeper analysis and understanding.

 ![Pic1](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic1.png "Skewdata")

-I ambition an image that would be eye opening to what I thought could be a mysterious issue.

 At first, I couldn’t visualize it but the more I thought about the amount of violations and how some cameras had a higher amount made me wonder whether or not cameras were placed as the website claims around 1/8 of a mile from schools and parks. ("Children's Safety Zone Program & Automated Speed Enforcement")

-The original dataset presented the following limitations:
+I looked into zip codes and realized theoriginal dataset presented the following limitations:
 -	Zip codes were wrong
 - Community areas and wards didn’t have a meaning

 At first I tried to solve the zip code issue by exploring other data sets and I came across the socio economics issue Data set from the city of Chicago. ("Census Data - Selected socioeconomic indicators in Chicago, 2008 – 2012 | City of Chicago | Data Portal")

 This data set provided a column called Hardship Index, which collects socioeconomic indicators of the residents of Chicago.
+This Index assigns areas with more poverty a higher ranking.

-I then realize that I could start by discarding the over policing of poor communities.
+I then realize that I could start exploring any differences between empoverish and rich areas.

-- In Visualization number one, I would attempt to find if there are more cameras in lower income zip codes across chicago and thus skewed the results of violations.
+Visualization number one would attempt to find if there are more cameras in lower income zip codes across chicago and thus skewed the results of violations.

 I plotted count of cameras to hardship index and the first graph did not show obvious bias.

 ![Pic2](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic2.png "Countofcameras")

 I also tried to graph a linear graph to see if there was an increment of cameras as Harship increased.
-In this image, there was improvement yet there was alot of missing values that I couldn't present.
+In this image, there was improvement yet there was alot of missing values.

 ![Pic2.2](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic2.2.png "Lines")